portrino/px_dbsequencer/README.md

 ];
 ```

-and in `AdditionalConfiguration.php` could be something like:
+and in `typo3conf/AdditionalConfiguration.php` (or `config/system/additional.php`) could be something like:

 ```
 // contextual environment settings